 Several jurisdictions and ethic opinions have reached the contrary conclusion, determining that this conduct constitutes an improper ex parte communication with a juror.
-See, e.g., Association of the Bar of the City of New York Committee on Professional Ethics, Formal Opinion 2012-2 (concluding that, if a juror discovers that an attorney has viewed their profile, this constitutes a communication regardless of whether the attorney knew about it); accord New York County Lawyers' Association Committee on Professional Ethics Formal Opinion 743; see also California, Rule 5-320:

-Contact with Jurors (providing in subpart (A) that "[a] member connected with a case shall not communicate directly or indirectly with anyone the member knows to be a member of the venire from which the jury will be selected for trial of that case").
+See, e.g., Association of the Bar of the City of New York Committee on Professional Ethics, Formal Opinion 2012-2 (concluding that, if a juror discovers that an attorney has viewed their profile, this constitutes a communication regardless of whether the attorney knew about it); accord New York County Lawyers' Association Committee on Professional Ethics Formal Opinion 743; see also California, Rule 5-320: Contact with Jurors (providing in subpart (A) that "[a] member connected with a case shall not communicate directly or indirectly with anyone the member knows to be a member of the venire from which the jury will be selected for trial of that case").
+The full subcommittee of the SCAC voted at the December 1-2, 2017 meeting that this behavior constitutes an improper ex parte communication by a lawyer with a juror or prospective juror.

 As to the third scenario-active lawyer review where the lawyer requests access to the juror's ESM-nearly all jurisdictions that have addressed the issue have concluded that this constitutes an improper ex parte communication with a juror.
 In Formal Opinion 466, the ABA opinion suggested, "This would be akin to driving down the juror's street, stopping the car, getting out, and asking the juror for permission to look inside the juror's house because the lawyer cannot see enough when just driving past."
 See also N.Y.
 Cnty.
 Lawyers' Ass'n, Formal Op.
 743 (2011); Ass'n of the Bar of the City of N.Y.
 Comm. on Prof'l Ethics, Formal Op.
 2012-2; Or.
 St. Bar Ass'n, Formal Op.
 2013-189 (Feb.
 2013); Pa.
 St. Bar Ass'n, Op.
 2014-300 (2014); N. Y. St. Bar Ass'n Comm. & Fed.
 Litig.
 Sec., Social Media Ethics Guidelines (updated June 9, 2015); Lawyer Disciplinary Board of W. Va., L.E.O.
 2015-02, at 18 (Sept.
 22, 2015); Colo.
 Bar Ass'n Ethics Comm., Formal Op.
 127 (Sept.
 2015); see also U.S. Dist.
 Ct.
 Rules D. Id.
 L. Civ.
 R. 47.2; U.S. Dist.
 Ct.
 Rules N.D.N.Y., L.R.
 47.6.
+The full subcommittee of the SCAC voted at the December 1-2, 2017 meeting that this behavior also constitutes an improper ex parte communication by a lawyer with a juror or prospective juror.